alexey-koran/alexey-koran/README.md

 ### About

-Since 2016 I have been working as a software engineer, mainly specializing in web development
+Since 2016, I have worked as a software engineer, mainly in web development

 Actual stack: TypeScript, React, Next.js, GraphQL, Relay/Apollo